ajay-mandal/Summarizer_AI_ReactApp/README.md

 # Summarizer_AI_ReactApp

-Welcome to the AI-Based Article Summarizer React App.
+Welcome to the AI Article Summarizer React App.
 This project is a web application built using react.js, Vite.js, Tailwind CSS, and Redux.js, designed to summarize website article using GPT-4 API from Rapid API.

 You can see the live demo of the AI-Based Article Summarizer React App here <br/><br/>
 <a href="https://summarease-ai.netlify.app/">Summarease-AI</a>